Fracking | Property Contamination

 Why hire The Lyon Firm?

 The Lyon Firm has extensive experience handling environmental contamination cases against major drilling companies.
-We work with top environmental scientists, hydrologists, and medical experts who can prove your case in court.
-We know how these companies operate, what defenses they’ll raise, and how to counter their arguments effectively.
+We work with top environmental scientists and hydrologists who can prove your case in court.
+We know how these companies operate and how to counter their arguments effectively.

 We also work on contingency, which means you don’t pay attorney fees unless we win your case.
 This levels the playing field and ensures everyone can afford quality legal representation, regardless of their financial situation.